jasny/meta/README.md

 This class does not take any information from doc-comments, but fetches data using only reflection methods.

-Having a class from previous example as input, we obtain meta-data:
+Having a class from previous example as input, we obtain metadata:

 ```php
 use Jasny\Meta\Source\ReflectionSource;